Integrating with Weblate¶

 Therefore, admins should consider this while configuring Weblate:

-Alternatively, you can use Weblate to set up a local repository containing all the translations without integration.
+Alternatively, you can let Weblate set up a local-only repository containing all the translations without integration.

-Weblate stores updated strings in a database and commits them to a local version control repository.
-You can add Weblate repository (when Exportateur Git is turned on) as additional remote and fetch translations update from it.
+Weblate stores updated strings in a database and commits them to a local version-control repository.
+You can add a Weblate repository (when Exportateur Git is turned on) as an additional remote repository and fetch translation updates from it.

-Prior to this, you might want to commit any pending changes (see Archivages lazy).
-You can do so in the user interface (in the Repository maintenance) or from the command-line using Client Weblate.
+Prior to this, you might want to commit any pending local changes made in Weblate (see Archivages lazy).
+This can be done from the user interface (in the Repository maintenance), or from the command-line using Client Weblate.

 Pushing changes can be automated if you grant Weblate push access to your repository and configure URL pour l’envoi du dépôt in the Configuration des composants, see Pushing changes from Weblate.

-Alternatively, you can use API REST de Weblate to update translations to match their latest version.
+Alternatively, use API REST de Weblate to update translations so that they match the latest version from the upstream in your remote VCS repository.

-To fetch the strings newly updated in your repository into Weblate, just let it pull from the upstream repository.
+To fetch any strings recently updated in your remote VCS repository into Weblate, allow Weblate to pull from the upstream repository.
 This can be achieved in the user interface (in the Repository maintenance), or from the command-line using Client Weblate.

-If you’re not using a VCS integration, you can use UI or API REST de Weblate to update translations to match your code base.
+If not using VCS integration, you can use the UI or API REST de Weblate to update the translations so that they match your codebase.

 If your translation files are stored in a remote VCS together with the code, you most likely have an existing workflow for developers to introduce new strings.
-Any way of adding strings will be picked up, but consider using Quality gateway for the source strings to avoid introducing errors.
+Any way of adding strings will be picked up, but consider using Passerelle pour la qualité des chaînes sources to avoid introducing errors.

 When translation files are separated from the code, the following ways can introduce new strings into Weblate.